JaiWillems/celest/README.md

 ```

 ## Class Overview
 Celest is broken into two classes, a Satellite class and a GroundPosition class.
-This section details the detailes for each class.
+This section details the specifics for each class.
 ### Satellite Class

 The Satellite class represents the orbital object to store and compute orbital position representations.
 The class stores its data in six instance variables: